hanggrian/IIT-ITM513/assignments/hw1/report.md

 > How much time did you spend completing your assignment?

-Being new to Python programming, I spent an entire day learning about control flows, code conventions, and other official documentation before completing the assignment at the end of the day.
+Being new to Python programming, I spent an entire day learning about control flows, code conventions and other official documentation before completing the assignment at the end of the day.

 ## Question 5